Fire Emblem: Radiant Dawn: Plot

 As punishment for bringing the world into chaos, Ashera subsequently petrifies Tellius; only the most powerful warriors and human-laguz half-breeds survive.
 She decides that humankind is unworthy of survival and must be eradicated, and recruits the Begnion senate to this end.
-Guided by Yune, who sides with humanity, Ike, Micaiah, and King Tibarn of Pheonicis lead three groups in an assault on the Tower of Guidance where Ashera lies.
+Guided by Yune, who sides with humanity, Ike, Micaiah, and King Tibarn of Phoenicis lead three groups in an assault on the Tower of Guidance where Ashera lies.
 Their journey brings about several revelations about the world and the previous conflicts.
 Ranulf reveals that the Black Knight's true identity is Zelgius; if Pelleas survived, Izuka reveals that he was not Ashnard's son, but an unwitting dupe used to place Daein further under Begnion's thumb; Yune reveals that the old claim that human-laguz half-breeds are a crime against the goddess and the subsequent persecution against them are based on a lie.
 In the Tower of Guidance, the group kills the corrupt Begnion senators and frees Daein and Kilvas from the blood pacts while Ike defeats Zelgius in a duel to the death.
 At the entrance to Ashera's chambers, the group encounters Sephiran, who reveals himself to be the ancient heron Lehran.
 Sephiran admits that the massacre of the heron clans destroyed his faith in humanity, and that he has since engineered both the Mad King's War and the Laguz-Begnion conflict in order to destroy the world.
 After defeating him, Yune empowers Ike with godlike power, and he defeats Ashera and restores peace to Tellius.

 In the aftermath, Micaiah learns that she is Sanaki's long-lost and presumed-dead older sister, but leaves to take the throne of Daein with the approval of Pelleas (if he survived) and the Daein citizenry.
 Ike departs the continent and is never seen again.
 Hundreds of years later, Yune and Ashera combine to again become the goddess Ashunera, creator of Tellius.
 On a second playthrough onward, Lehran can be spared and redeemed; in this case, he greets Ashunera and reveals that the continent is once again about to go to war, and Ashunera resolves to protect the people.